Flatmaps

 The map-server provides both MapBox vector tiles and image tiles to the viewer, using industry standard geographical formats, along with flatmap metadata and annotation.
 Additionally, a local knowledge store, containing cached SCKAN information, can be queried via a SQL endpoint.

-Flatmap viewer
+Flatmap Viewer

 This is a viewer for anatomical flatmaps generated by map maker.
 The viewer is intended to be a component of a larger JavaScript web application, although it may be used standalone for local flatmap development and testing.
 Flatmap content is obtained from a flatmap server.
-The viewer application is based on the MapLibre open-source mapping library and uses industry standard interchange formats for web-based geographical maps.

 Approved flatmaps can be viewed on the portal with viewers created using the Vue.Js framework and these viewers can be reused and deployed elsewhere.